Pedestrian Accident Lawyers in Chicago, IL

 Need an Experienced Pedestrian Accident Attorney?

 Because we have helped many clients seriously injured in Illinois pedestrian accidents, we know how to get the best results.

-The Chicago pedestrian accident lawyers of Willens Law Offices, understand that recovery from a pedestrian accident can be difficult and expensive.
-In any accident involving a pedestrian and a car, bus, train, truck or other motor vehicle, there is a likelihood of serious injuries.
+The Chicago pedestrian accident lawyers of Willens Injury Law Offices, understand that recovery from a pedestrian accident can be difficult and expensive.
+In any accident involving a pedestrian and a car, bus, train, truck, or other motor vehicles, there is a likelihood of serious injuries.
 Even at low speeds, a pedestrian can suffer catastrophic injuries or death when struck by several thousand pounds of moving steel.